Financial Aid FAQs

 You should still complete and file the FAFSA by the priority filing deadline of March 1, even if all tax returns are not yet finalized.
 The FAFSA allows you to indicate that the information provided is an estimate and not from the actual tax return that will be filed.
-Once the taxes are filed, you can then update that estimated data by correcting the Student Aid Report (SAR) that the FAFSA processor will send you.
-You then send the SAR back to the FAFSA processor.
+Once the taxes are filed, you can then update that estimated data by logging on to your previously completed FAFSA and utilizing the Data Retrieval Tool (DRT).

 14. How can I be declared an independent student?

 For financial aid consideration, a student can be considered an independent student if they meet at least one of the criteria the federal government has established.
 Below are some of the conditions they have established.